This recipe for tomato jam has the warmth of the flavors of cinnamon and ginger balanced with the sweetness of peaches.

 What can you serve tomato jam on?

 I love to serve tomato jam on crostini with cream cheese but a variety of different cheeses would be good.
-Also this savory tomato jam can be served alongside sous vide boneless pork chops, roasted chicken, as a sandwich topping or with curry dishes.
+Also this savory tomato jam can be served alongside sous vide boneless pork chops, roasted chicken, or with curry dishes.
+I love this recipe more because I can put the jam on top of sandwiches.

-- Pour hot jam into hot, sterile jars, leaving ¼-inch headspace.
+- When the jam is done, pour it into hot, sterile jars, leaving ¼-inch headspace.

 - Wipe rims of jars with a dampened clean paper towel; adjust two-piece metal canning lids.